kid-cavaquinho/kid-cavaquinho.github.io/_posts/2018-09-21-aspnetcore-configuration-mechanism.md

 }
 {% endhighlight %}

 You should __never store sensitive information in your configuration files__.
-Take advantage of <a href="https://docs.microsoft.com/en-us/aspnet/core/security/app-secrets" target="_blank">user secrets</a>, for example.
+Take advantage of [user secrets](https://docs.microsoft.com/en-us/aspnet/core/security/app-secrets), for example.

 Read a value in ```HomeController``` can be achieved by using ```IConfiguration``` interface.
 {% highlight csharp lineanchors %}